wordgen/wordlists/README.md

 for easy use in various applications.
 All words are lowercase and contain only letters.

-The wordlists are maintained as separate Go modules within this repo.
+The wordlists are maintained as separate Go modules within the repository.

 ## Installation